bibainet/chrome-scroll-navigator/README.md

 Scroll navigator browser extension
 ==================================

-**Just move a mouse pointer to the screen left edge on any page and click.**
+**Just move the mouse pointer to the left border of the screen on any page and click.**

 * Left click on the left edge of any page — scroll to the top.
 * Right click — scroll to the bottom.